-Consistent with the government's Ports Strategy and Pacific Gateway Strategy, BCRC has retained ownership of the Port Subdivision operation, which provides open, neutral rail access to the port terminals at Roberts Bank.
+Consistent with the government's Ports Strategy and Pacific Gateway Strategy, BCRC has retained ownership of the Port Subdivision operation, a critical link in the Roberts Bank Rail Corridor, which provides open, neutral rail access to the port terminals at Roberts Bank.
 BCRC, through its subsidiary BCR Properties Ltd., has also retained ownership of port-related lands, including those upon which the Vancouver Wharves and Squamish Terminals port facilities operate.

-The Province has determined that all other residual assets and entities are not required to be publicly owned and the mandate for BCRC is to wind down or dispose of these in a manner that maximizes a commercial return to the Province.
+There have been no significant shifts in business areas or program delivery since the last update of the Service Plan.
+The Province remains committed that all other BCRC residual assets and entities are not required to be publicly owned and the mandate for BCRC is to wind down or dispose of these in a manner that maximizes a commercial return to the Province.